eduk8s-tests/lab-tkg-aws-installer/README.md

 on macoOS or Windows, your local docker service must be configured with at least 6 GB of memory and that amount of memory should be available for use.

-Note that this installer currently only works on macOS and a configuration for ``docker-compose`` is only thus supplied for macOS.
+Note that this installer currently has only been tested using ``docker-compose`` on macOS.
+A different configuration for ``docker-compose`` is required for Linux systems.

+The ``docker-compose`` configuration file for macOS is:

+* ``compose-macos.yaml``

+The configuration file for Linux is:

+* ``compose-linux.yaml``

+Use the appropriate configuration file for your platform.

 To build the installer, first run: